-Children will be opening their own lunch boxes, so ensure the snaps are easily manipulated.
-We encourage healthy eating practices and ask for your support in this by not sending lollies, chocolates, or chips.
+Children will be opening their own lunch boxes, so please ensure they are easy to open and child-friendly.
+We encourage healthy eating practices and ask for your support by not sending lollies, chocolate, or chips.

 College Property

 Defacing or damaging College property of any kind is unacceptable as it belongs collectively to our College community.
 Any wilful damage should be reported immediately, and the cost of damage will be charged to the student or their parents.
 At all times, College property should be treated with absolute care and respect.
 Graffiti is not tolerated.